AnInvertedFern/FrontEndPortfolio/README.md

 /titles - Titles HTML Component

-- Displays user columns
+- Displays title columns
-- Displays search results
+- Displays search results and search popup
-- Responsible for generating the events related to switching "pages" to different titles
+- Responsible for generating the events related to switching columns to different titles

 /themes - Themes HTML Component

 - Constructs and displays site theme representations
-- Displays the selected theme's values
+- Displays the selected theme's values in the theme's details form
 - Responsible for generating events related to selecting, confirming, and updating themes

 toolbar - Toolbar HTML Component

 - Displays tabs to naviagte the site
-- Displays the response info box
+- Displays the response info box popup
 - Display's the currently logged-in user's id
 - Display's the search bar
 - Responsible for generating the search events
 - Displays the login and logout buttons
-- Responsible for creating the login form, and generating login events
+- Responsible for creating the login form, and generating login and logout events
 ### Model Layer
 /users - Users TypeScript Component

 - Responsible for holding the information about displayed users
 - Responsible for applying CSS to the /users HTML
-- Responsible for generating the event triggers for the edit and add user popups and filling them out
+- Responsible for generating the event triggers for the edit and add user popups and for filling them out
 - Responsible for handling events for the adding, editing, deleting, and refreshing of users
 - Responsible for receiving information of filtered users sent from search
 - Responsible for passing requests for the changing of users to the service layer